Table of Contents (Show/Hide)

 Do not use if pregnant or breastfeeding

-12. Rosemary—Rosmarinus officinalis is an herb in the Lamiaceae family and is fragrant native to Asia and the Mediterranean region.
-It is a mental stimulant, and is steam distilled from the flowers.
+Rosmarinus officinalis is an herb in the Lamiaceae family and is fragrant native to Asia and the Mediterranean region.
+It is a mental stimulant of the blood-brain barrier and is steam distilled from the flowers.
 The oil in your diffuser will boost memory, reduce congestion and sinusitis problems.
-It is wonderful as an antidepressant, helps to sooth aches, cramps and muscle tightness, headaches and migraines.
-Rub some on your scalp for stimulation and circulation there for better hair growth.
+Whether applied topically or in nebulizing diffusers, rosemary oil is wonderful as an antidepressant, helps to soothe aches, cramps and muscle pain relief and tightness, headaches and migraines.
+Rub some rosemary oil on your scalp for stimulation and circulation there for better hair growth.
 Add to your hot bathwater for a soothing bath.
 It works on skin problems, and aids liver and digestive conditions.

 Do not use if pregnant or breastfeeding.
 Do not use if you are epileptic or have high blood pressure.

 is the name of a class of wood from trees in the genus Santalum.
 Both the tree and the oil produce a fragrance that has been prized and valued for centuries.
 The trees are not ready until they are 15 years old, and they have been over harvested in the last hundred years.
 It is expensive and has a woodsy fragrance and many aromatherapy benefits.

 Sandalwood is distilled in a four-step process, incorporating boiling, steaming, condensation, and separation.
 The process is known as steam distillation and is widely carried out industrially at Kannauj, India.
 The entire tree is removed from the ground, not just sawed off leaving a stump.
 The roots, too, have the fragrance.